makih2003/The-Influence-of-TV-Shows-on-Baby-Name-Trend-in-Canada/README.md

 This data science project is to investigate whether characters from popular TV shows influence baby name trends in Canada.
 Key question in analysis is:<br>
 **Do popular TV show characters influence baby name usage in Canada?**

+## Key Accomplishments

+•	Analyzed and cleaned over 400,000 raw records across multiple datasets. <br>
+• Identified and resolving 10+ formatting issues (e.g., missing values, inconsistent spacing, duplicated rows) using Python and Pandas, resulting in a more robust and reliable analysis. <br>
+•	Inspected statistical assumptions for T-tests using normality (D’Agostino’s) and variance (Levene’s) tests with SciPy and Statsmodels. <br>
+• Applied log transformation to meet test conditions, which effectively ensured the reliability of the statical test results.<br>
+•	Conducted T-tests and Mann-Whitney U tests in Python to assess shifts in baby name popularity and identified over 150 statistically significant name–show pairs.
+Created box plots to visually highlight key statistical findings and enhance interpretability of results. <br>

 ## Cloning the Repository
 **This repository uses Git Large File Storage (Git LFS) to manage large data files.**
 1. Install Git LFS (if you haven't already):